israel-dryer/ttkbootstrap/docs/widgets/labelframe.rst

 Overview
 ========
 The ``ttk.Labelframe`` includes the **TLabelframe** style class.
-The **TLabelframe** style is applied to all Labelframes by default.
+The **TLabelframe** style is applied to all Labelframes by default and uses the theme *border* color for the frame and *background* color for the background.
 Other styles must be specified with the ``style`` option.
 This style is further subclassed by each of the theme colors to produce the following color and style combinations:

 .. image:: images/labelframe.png

-By default the **Labelframe** will have the background color of the theme.
-However, you can apply other theme colors by using the *color.TLabelframe* pattern in the examples above.

 How to use
 ==========